PSHE & RSE

 PSHE & RSE implementation:

-• Key Stage 1 follow the Zippy Friend’s scheme and KS2 follow the PSHE association.
-If there are any other topics that KS1 need to follow as part of the new statutory guidance, then KS1 follow the PSHE association scheme to fill any gaps.
+- KS1 follow the Zippy’s Friends scheme and KS2 follow the PSHE Association.
+If there are any other topics that KS1 need to follow as part of the new statutory guidance, then KS1 follow the PSHE association scheme to complement Zippy’s Friends.

-• PSHE is timetabled 1 hour a week in Key Stage 1 and Key Stage 2.
-Some Philosophy for Children approaches are used during these sessions too.
+- PSHE is timetabled weekly in KS1 and KS2.
+Philosophy for Children approaches are used during these sessions too.

-• In Key Stage 1 & 2, the classrooms have a wellbeing area with worry monsters where children can put forward any other questions they may have about the topic, which can be addressed later with the children at another appropriate time.
+- In KS1 and KS2, the classrooms have a well-being area with worry monsters where children can put forward any other questions they may have about the topic, which can be addressed later with the children at another appropriate time.

-• Parents are consulted on the new statutory framework of RSE.
-Parents are always made aware of sensitive topics that are being addressed in class and are giving the opportunity to look at resources beforehand.
+- Parents and carers are consulted on any statutory framework changes linked to RSE.
+They are always made aware of sensitive topics that are being addressed in class and are giving the opportunity to look at resources beforehand.

 PSHE & RSE impact:

-By the end of Year 6, transitioning to secondary school, we aspire that pupils will have developed a deep understanding of themselves and others, both in their communities and around the world.
-We want the children to be well equipped on their journey to the world of work in modern Britain.
+By the end of Y6 transitioning to secondary school, we aspire that all learners will have developed a deep understanding of themselves and others, both in their communities and around the world.
+We want all children to be well equipped on their journey to the world of work and life in modern Britain.
 The PSHE/RSE curriculum gives the children the skills needed to keep themselves safe in an ever-changing world.